jamesHarradon/ecommerce-rest-api/README.md

 ## Running and Testing
 Go to [https://jims-ecommerce-rest-api.herokuapp.com/api-docs/](https://jims-ecommerce-rest-api.herokuapp.com/api-docs/) to test out using the Swagger UI.

+**Using the Swagger UI you can test the API using Brad Pitt's fictional account, customerid 2, username: pitty60 password: fightclub1 or create your own :)**

 To run locally, `npm install`, then `npm run start`

 This project requires a [PostgreSQL](https://www.postgresql.org/) database to be running locally.
 Reference the ERD diagram located in the `resources` folder of this repo to view the structure of the tables.
 You can use [pgAdmin](https://www.pgadmin.org/) to interact with the database manually.